Qumulo/docs/qaas-onboarding-guide.md

 # Qumulo on Azure as a Service Onboarding Guide
-Welcome to Qumulo on Azure as a Service.
+Welcome to Qumulo on Azure as a Service!
 The next step after provisioning your file system is configuring it for your environment.
 This guide is a supplement to the [Qumulo Getting Started Guide](https://care.qumulo.com/hc/en-us/articles/360011321773-Qumulo-Getting-Started-Guide), where configuration steps and best practices differ from those we recommend for other platforms.

 ## Networking Connectivity